AegisSoul/TaupymoPlanas-Csharp/README.md

 - We need to find out how much is 137 euros going to be worth in 40 years during her pension: <b> 137 x (1 + 4%/100)<sup>40</sup> = 657,74 euros </b>
 - And finally, we know that in 40 years 137 euros will become 657,74 euros, that females on average live 15 years/180 months after pension, that Rasa has 40 years/480 months until pension.
 With this we can calculate how much Rasa has to save each month so that her pension would not be less than 70% of her current wage: <b> 657,74 x 180 / 480 = 111 393,30 / 480 = 246,65 euros/month </b>

-How would this look using the calculator:
+How this looks using the calculator:

 - Input the age
 - Input the monthly wage